 Student Brown Bag Presentations

 Presenting research papers well at conferences is one of the qualities of a complete scholar.
-Financce PhD students are presented with multiple opportunities to present their research papers during internal brown bag seminars.
+As a finance PhD student, you are presented with multiple opportunities to present your research papers during internal brown bag seminars.
 Every third and fourth year student makes at least one presentation each year.
-This allows the student to learn how to respond to questions raised during the seminar and improve their presentation skills.
+This allows you to learn how to respond to questions raised during the seminar and improve your presentation skills.